dylanhay/contact-card/README.md

 * HTML
 * CSS
 * Bootstrap
+* Git
 * Heroku

 ## Landing Page
 ![Screenshot](./assets/images/contact-card-land2.png "Landing Page")

-## Installation Instructions
+## Installation

-* Node.js must be installed to run this application locally.
-* Node.js can be downloaded and installed from https://nodejs.org/en/download/
+To run locally once cloned:
-* To install the required npm packages, enter `npm install` in the command line while in the root folder
+* Enter `npm install` in the CLI to install the required npm packages
-* Enter `npm start` in the command line while in the root folder to launch the application at `http://localhost:3001/` in the browser
+* Enter `npm start` in the CLI to launch the application

 ## Contribution
-Made with ❤️ by Dylan Hay
+Built by Dylan Hay